Facebook, Instagram or Twitter?

 Final tip: Always remember to include a Call-to-Action (CTA) in your posts.
 A CTA is just what it sound like…a request for your reader to take action…whether it’s leaving a comment, clicking a link or sharing your content.
 Just make sure you’re crystal-clear on what you want them to do…and make sure you’ve got a plan in place to get the most out of that action once they do!

-6. Can you recommend a Digital Marketing class for salons & spas?
+6. Can you recommend some Digital Marketing classes and coaching for salons & spas?